 5. The cost reports aren’t comparing revenue against the correct costs

 This is because costs or revenue haven’t been allocated to the correct items or codes.
 Although the overall project profit or loss could be correct, individual items may be incorrect, meaning that the losses seen aren’t actually for those items but are for something else.
-This makes tracking the cause of the loss difficult.
+This makes tracking the cause of the less difficult.

 6. The revenue used is incorrect

 Often the revenue is overstated because overheads are claimed by the client each month according to a set pre-agreed rate.
 However, the costs vary depending on the stage of the project.